srinandan/hybrid-network-policies/README.md

 ### Testing the policies

-Step 1: Add a test/sample container with cURL and other network utilities installed
+Step 1: Add a test/sample container with cURL installed Step 2: Exec into the pod and access shell `kubectl exec -it {podname} -n {namespace} sh

 #### Before Network policies

-Step 2: Use cURL to access a pod (even if it is not an http endpoint)
+Step 3: Use cURL to access a pod (even if it is not an http endpoint)

 ```bash